Top 11 best 7-seater cars

 So, you need a 7-seater?
-Maybe you’ve got a lot of family, a lot of friends or a lot of stuff.
+Maybe you’ve got a lot of family, a lot of friends, dogs or a lot of stuff.
 Perhaps all of these?
 Whatever your situation, choosing a big car that offers more space doesn’t have to mean opting for something you’re not in love with.
-The days of 7-seaters looking and feeling like unwieldy, ugly loafs of bread are over.
+The days of 7-seaters looking and feeling like unwieldy, ugly loaves of bread are over.

 There are plenty of cars on the market in 2019 that offer the space you need and the style you want.
 MPVs are reducing in numbers, while larger SUV-style 7-seaters and crossovers are beginning to takeover the market.
 Move over minibuses, the era of the stylish 7-seater is upon us!

 Ready to see the best cars with seven seats on the UK market?
 We’ve kept it straightforward with our buying selections, but there’s a few curveballs…

 The 7-seater cars to buy are reviewed below:

 - SKODA Kodiaq